February 11, 2019

-Most women know the not-so pleasant known side effects of birth control, including potential weight gain, anxiety, mood swings and high blood pressure, but a new study out of the University of Greifswald in Germany found something else women might need to worry about: birth control pills could be blurring your emotional recognition.
+Most women know the not-so pleasant known side effects of birth control — like potential weight gain — but a new study out of the University of Greifswald in Germany found another side effect: birth control pills might blur a woman's emotional recognition capabilities.

-The research, published Monday in the journal Frontiers in Neuroscience, found women on the pill mislabeled the emotion on someone's face 10 percent more often than participants who weren't on the pill.
-While few researchers have looked at this particular influence of the pill, this German research team has reason to continue their investigation, Live Science reports.
+The research, published Monday in the journal Frontiers in Neuroscience, found women taking the pill to have misidentified facial emotions 10 percent more frequently than participants not taking the pill, Live Science explains.

 Senior author Dr. Alexander Lischke of the University of Greifswald, Germany explains in a press release why this misunderstanding of emotions may be occurring in contraceptive pill users:

 "Cyclic variations of estrogen and progesterone levels are known to affect women's emotion recognition, and influence activity and connections in associated brain regions," he said.
 "Since oral contraceptives work by suppressing estrogen and progesterone levels, it makes sense that oral contraceptives also affect women's emotion recognition However, the exact mechanism underlying oral contraceptive induced changes in women's emotion recognition remains to be elucidated."

 The researchers believe more examination is needed before users need to be concerned about using of birth control pills, the release explains.
 The hope is that future studies will be able to determine whether contraceptives alter women's ability to initiate and maintain relationships.

 “If this turns out to be true, we should provide women with more detailed information about the consequences of oral contraceptive use,” Lischke explains.